I-3-4-3. Party Requests Dismissal

 • To process the request, the AC must receive a signed statement indicating that the claimant understands the information in the letter.
 The claimant must submit the statement within 15 days of the date of the AC letter.

-• If the claimant does not respond within the specified time period, the AC will continue processing the request for review.
+• If the claimant does not respond within the specified period, the AC will continue processing the request for review.

 b.
 Associate the letter with the file.